The recording and facsimile of Caravaggio's The Burial of St. Lucy

 The painting was moved from its location on a scaffold, which allowed the Lucida 3D Scanner to operate at full height © Gabriel Scarpa for Factum Foundation

 A facsimile of the Burial of St. Lucy was created by Factum Arte for the exhibition 'Caravaggio.
-The Contemporary' at Mart Rovereto (October 9th 2020 - February 14th 2021), where the original is on display among a selection of contemporary works and photographs, encouraging new conversations and emphasising Caravaggio's spiritual relevance.
+The Contemporary' at Mart Rovereto (October 9th 2020 - April 5th 2021), where the original was on display among a selection of contemporary works and photographs, encouraging new conversations and emphasising Caravaggio's spiritual relevance.

 In order to make the facsimile, the surface relief of the painting was first printed in 3D using the elevated printing technology developed by Canon Production Printing, a Canon company with whom Factum has collaborated on many projects.
 CPP’s revolutionary printing method involves building up relief in 5-micron layers to replicate the exact surface of a painting.